Exploring Graph-Transformer Out-of-Distribution Generalization Abilities: Experimental Results

 \subsection{Experimental setup}

-Experiments are conducted on four graph-classification datasets from the GOOD benchmark: CMNIST (color shift), Motif (size shift), Motif (basis shift), and SST2 (length shift).
+Experiments are conducted on six graph-classification datasets from the GOOD benchmark: CMNIST (color shift), Motif (size shift), Motif (basis shift), SST2 (length shift), HIV (size shift), and HIV (scaffold shift).
 For each dataset, covariate shift splits are applied based on domain features to create diverse distribution shifts between the training set, OOD validation set, and OOD test set.
 The training set is then shuffled and further divided into a final training set, ID validation set, and ID test set.
 Figure \ref{fig:datasets} summarizes their key properties, such as input types, prediction tasks, and domain selection, and visually shows how training and test graph structures differ, illustrating the distribution shifts.

 We evaluate a total of seven domain generalization (\ac{DG}) algorithms from the GOOD benchmark, including \ac{ERM} \cite{vapnik1999overview}, Invariant Risk Minimization (IRM) \cite{arjovsky2019invariant}, Variance Risk Extrapolation (VREx) \cite{krueger2021out}, Group Distributionally Robust Optimization (GroupDRO) \cite{sagawa2019distributionally}, Domain-Adversarial Neural Networks (DANN) \cite{ganin2016domain}, and Correlation Alignment (Coral) \cite{sun2016deep}, and Mixup \cite{wang2021mixup}.
 Each DG algorithm has been modified to support each backbone.